-'''

-mkfs -F vxfs -o largefiles special device size
+mkfs -F vxfs -o largefiles special_device size

-'''

-Specifying largefiles sets the largefiles flag, which allows the file system to hold files that are two terabytes or larger in size.
-The default option is largefiles.
-Conversely, the nolargefiles option clears the flag and prevents large files from being created:
+Specifying largefiles sets the largefiles flag, which allows the file system to hold files up to two terabytes in size.
+Conversely, the default nolargefiles option clears the flag and prevents large files from being created:

-'''

 mkfs -F vxfs -o nolargefiles special_device size

-'''

-Note The largefiles flag is persistent and stored on disk.
+NOTE The largefiles flag is persistent and stored on disk.